translate/pootle/docs/features/hooks.rst

 preupdate
 ---------

-This hook is called when a translation file for a project is :ref:`updated <version_control#updating>` from VCS.
+This hook is called when a translation file for a project is updated from VCS.
 It can be used to set up for conversion from another format in the project source files.

 The first (and only) parameter is the path to the translation file that will be updated.